MDSDLab/LectureMaterials/lab1-xtext-en/README.md

 The **webtest.dsl.tests** project tests whether the Xtext grammar, and the name- and type analysis are correct.

-The solution of the lab tasks can be regarded as complete, it all the relevant tests run successfully, and the Maven compilation is also successful using the `compile.bat` command.
+The solution of the lab tasks can be regarded as complete, if all the relevant tests run successfully, and the Maven compilation is also successful using the `compile.bat` command.
 However, during the evaluation of your solution, we may execute further tests, too.

 ## References